Professor Sarah Coulthurst

-We study several Gram-negative bacterial pathogens, generally enteric, including the human pathogens Serratia marcescens, Enterobacter, and E. coli and the plant pathogens Erwinia spp.
-Overall we are a molecular microbiology group, utilising a variety of approaches from genetics, molecular biology and classical microbiology, through to biochemistry, proteomics and cell biology.
+We study a number of Gram-negative bacterial pathogens, mostly members of the Enterobacteriaceae, including the human pathogens Serratia marcescens, E. coli and Klebsiella pneumoniae, and the plant pathogens Erwinia spp.
+Overall, we are a molecular microbiology group, utilising a variety of approaches from genetics, molecular biology and classical microbiology, through to biochemistry, proteomics and cell biology.